Wolfblood

-Wolfblood is a British fantasy teen drama television series.
-Created by Debbie Moon, it is a co-production between CBBC and ZDF/ZDFE.
+Wolfblood is a British-German fantasy teen drama television series.
+Created by Debbie Moon, it is a co-production between CBBC and ZDF/ZDF Enterprises.
 The television series revolves around the life of the species known as wolfbloods.
 They are creatures that have enhanced senses and look like humans but can turn into wolves at will — reminiscent of werewolves — but can also control their transformation during the day as well.
 They are distinct from werewolves but just like werewolves, their transformation is uncontrolled during a full moon, and they are at their weakest during "the dark of the moon", at a new moon.
 The television series focuses on their daily life and the challenges that they face to hide their secret.
 Each series has new characters and concepts.

 The television series has won the Royal Television Society Award for the Children's Drama category in 2013.
 It also won the Banff Rockie Award in the category for 'Best Children's Programme (fiction)' in the same year.
 In 2015 the television series won the British Screenwriters' Award in the category 'Best British Children's Television'.